ibartomeus/BeeIT/README.md

 BeeIT
 =====

-DO NOT USE NOW; ESTIMATES MAY BE INCORRECT; TO BE FIXED THIS WEEK;
+DO NOT USE NOW; ESTIMATES FOR FORAGING MAY BE INCORRECT; TO BE FIXED THIS WEEK;

 Tools to estimate tongue length, foraging distance and body weight form bees intertegular distances (IT).